 - Dual Iridium satellite data modems for reliable 100% global transmission

-- Additional satellite voice option for global two-way communications
+- Additional satellite voice capability for global two-way communications

 - Powerful data processor for advanced evaluation required by ADT